JustLeif/chainpost-prototype/README.md

 ## Key Features

 ### Authenticate with a Cardano Wallet
 Use Lace, Yoroi, and Nami to sign a piece of data with your private keys to act as a login function!
 In my opinion this feature is awesome and should be more widely used in the Cardano Ecosystem.
+[Checkout the frontend!](./server/src/app/auth.rs) [Checkout out the backend!](./server/src/api/auth.rs)

 ### Create Posts
 Future plans for this project include using the chainpost.social interface to create social media posts on the Cardano (and possibly future others) blockchain!